 TEAM

-Boards of trustees have a stewardship role that involves planning for and acting in, the interests of the school and its community.
+Boards members have a stewardship role that involves planning for and acting in, the interests of the school and its community.
 Student learning, wellbeing, achievement, and progress are the board’s main concerns.

 Successful boards work in partnership with school leaders and staff for the benefit of students.
 Each has their respective roles and responsibilities but is dependent on working cooperatively with the other to be able to carry out their responsibilities effectively.

-A trustee is part of a governance team.
-All boards include up to three school-based trustees: the Principal, a representative elected by staff, and, for schools with students in Year 9 and above, a representative elected by the students.
-The majority of boards have five trustees elected by parents and caregivers but the board can decide to decrease the number of parent elected seats to three or to increase them to a maximum of seven.
+A board member is part of a governance team.
+All boards include up to three school-based members: the Principal, a representative elected by staff, and, for schools with students in Year 9 and above, a representative elected by the students.
+The majority of boards have five member elected by parents and caregivers but the board can decide to decrease the number of parent elected seats to three or to increase them to a maximum of seven.
 Boards of state schools can also co-opt additional members, up to a maximum of one less than the number of elected parent seats on the board.
 Boards decide to co-opt for a variety of reasons, usually to ensure a good balance of skills, experience, gender, or ethnicity.
-At Hillmorton High School we have five elected parent representatives, two co-opted representatives, and three school-based trustees and we would like you to meet the team.
+At Hillmorton High School we have five elected parent representatives, two co-opted representatives, and three school-based members and we would like you to meet the team.

 Responsibilities